aschuma/aws-ec2-socks-proxy/README.md

 # SOCKSv5 proxy using an AWS EC2 instance as relay server

-⚠️ Please note that additional entries have been appended to the configuration resource `env.py_template`.
-Therefore, it is advisable to repeat the configuration step in case you initiate a `git pull`.
+⚠️ Please note that the configuration has changed.
+Therefore, it is advisable to repeat the configuration steps in case you initiate a `git pull`.

 ## Content of this repository